-We hope the information below helps you plan your visit, though if you have any further questions please do get in touch by calling 01283 245 100 or submit your question online.
+We hope the information below helps you plan your visit, however, if you have any further questions please do get in touch by calling 01283 245 100 or submit your question online.

 Our Children’s Sensory Play Garden can be found near to the Remembrance Centre.
 A second children’s play area, with a picnic area, is near to the Children’s Wood.